w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Parachain Phase

-The parachain phase of AnV Protocol is when a para-validator established connection with a collator, which proposes a candidate block together with its Proof.of-Validity (PoV) to that para-validator.
+In the parachain phase a para-validator establishes connection with a collator, which proposes a candidate block together with its Proof.of-Validity (PoV) to that para-validator.

 A para-validator needs to check if the candidate block follows the [state transition](../learn/learn-parachains.md#state-transitions) rules of the parachain.
 Because